-Positive relationships in schools are central to the wellbeing of children, their families and staff and underpin an effective learning environment.
+Positive relationships in schools are key to psychological safety, central to the well-being of children, their families and staff and underpin an effective learning environment.
 There is now a wealth of research on the importance of connectedness in schools and on the specific qualities of in-school relationships that promote effective education.